in-tents/Mitochondria/Whitepaper.md

 ## If your course can teach me the philosophy and how that translates into theory and then implementation, *that* is high quality education.

 # Bounties
-A Bounty is created when a proposal for a new education domain is submitted.
+A Bounty is created when a proposal for a new education domain is submitted and then verified by the DAO.
 The bounty is equal to 25% of the staked tokens, and is paid out over the creation of the curriculum, milestone based.
 The staking member is purchasing Vote tokens from the DAO with that 25%, those are used later.
-The Bounty outlines what knowledge gaps the curriculum needs to teach, the DAO defines milestones verifies the completions are of Quality.
+The Bounty outlines what knowledge gaps the curriculum needs to teach, the DAO defines milestones and verifies the completions are of Quality.
-Bounties cannot be edited once submitted, if you identify more gaps, you must propose a new bounty.
+Bounties are managed by the DAO, and the DAO is human so this takes time

 ## Implementation Plan
 An Implementation Plan is submitted to a Bounty, it outlines a proposed curriculum and how it will be taught.